-While both lenders have similar functions, they have distinct target markets and unique loan products, with specific terms and conditions.
-The biggest point of distinction is that Kabbage is a 100% fully automated lender, while OnDeck requires a phone call and a more manual process.
+While both lenders have similar functions, they have distinct target markets and unique loan products with specific terms and conditions.
+The most significant distinction is that Kabbage is a 100% fully automated lender.
+At the same time, OnDeck requires a phone call with a dedicated loan advisor for a slightly more manual application process.

-This might seem like a slight difference, but it is quite profound.
-OnDeck provides more of a personalized approach with its customers while Kabbage operates purely on an algorithmic method.
-You simply link up your bank account or accounting software and the process is automated depending on some other criteria (credit score, annual revenue, etc).
-This is not an advantage or disadvantage, just a different mode of operation.
+While it might seem like a slight difference, it can be very profound: OnDeck provides a personalized approach for its customers, while Kabbage operates purely on an algorithmic method.
+With Kabbage, you link up your bank account or accounting software, and the process is automated depending on some other criteria (credit score, annual revenue, cash flow, etc.).
+It is not an advantage or disadvantage, just a different mode of operation.

 The target markets of both lending providers also differ.
-OnDeck only caters to businesses that have an impressive track record with a stronger credit rating.
-In contrast, Kabbage tends to accept a wider range of applicants.
-OnDeck offers higher loan amounts in comparison to Kabbage, but its lending process and eligibility criteria tend to be harder to meet.
+OnDeck primarily caters to businesses that have an impressive track record with a higher credit rating.
+In contrast, Kabbage tends to accept a broader range of applicants.
+OnDeck offers higher loan amounts than Kabbage, but its lending process and eligibility criteria tend to be harder to meet.

 Another big difference is that Kabbage fees are paid monthly while OnDeck fees are paid weekly or daily.
-This can be an advantage or a disadvantage.
-But with the weekly and daily repayment schedule, loan applicants must ensure that they always have the appropriate funds in the account to avoid a late payment penalty.
+It can be an advantage or a disadvantage, depending on the business.
+However, with the weekly and daily repayment schedule, loan applicants must ensure that they always have the appropriate funds in the account to avoid a late payment penalty.
 The benefit is that the daily repayment schedule can be superior for credit reporting in certain instances.

 Kabbage vs OnDeck Loans Compared

-While Kabbage only offers the business line of credit, OnDeck offers both the line of credit and the term loan.
+While Kabbage only offers the business line of credit, OnDeck offers both a line of credit loan and a term loan.
 A line of credit and a term loan are not the same.
 The term loan is a fixed loan with specific payment periods.
-For instance, you might want to take out a loan to pay for fixed assets for a restaurant.
-You could get a $20,000 loan upfront with a fixed repayment schedule.
-The purpose of the loan is fixed.
+For instance, you might want to take out a loan to pay for restaurant equipment.
+You could get a $20,000 term loan upfront with a fixed repayment schedule: the purpose of the loan is fixed.
 A line of credit is an available ‘line’ that can be drawn upon as needed.
-While the line of credit is taken out on a ‘just in case’ basis, the term loan is taken out for a very specific reason – such as the purchase of fixed assets, inventory, or equipment.
+Usually, the line of credit is taken out on a “just in case” basis; the term loan is taken out for a particular reason – such as the purchase of fixed assets, inventory, or equipment.